Serenity Head Spa

 General wellnessMonthly

 If you’re unsure where to start, schedule one massage per month.
+Adjust based on how your body responds, and listen to your body.

 Can You Get Massaged Too Often?

-It’s rare—but yes, overdoing it can backfire.
+It’s rare, but yes, overdoing it can backfire.

 Massage stimulates circulation and detox.
-Too much, too fast can make you feel:
+Too much, too fast can make you feel

 • Sore